Nithin Kumar Reddy Jun 18, 2026

 6. Team Leader and Talent Developer

 Finance Managers lead teams of analysts, accountants, and specialists.
 They are responsible for hiring, mentoring, performance management, and building a high-performance finance culture.
-They also oversee AI-powered financial tools, ensuring automation is properly monitored and that team members can review and verify AI-generated financial data.

 1. Financial Analysis and Forecasting